thycotic/dsv-docs/product/overview/architecture.md

 * The customer determines all information (the Secrets) stored in the vault and decides how long to store it.

-* Each DSV customer entirely controls their users, their user roles, and the access to Secrets by their users, according to the policies of the customer organization.
-DSV logs activity so the customer can monitor access and changes to the Secrets, users, and roles within the vault—again, all according to the customer’s policies.
+* Each DSV customer entirely controls their Users, their User Roles, and the access to Secrets by their Users, according to the policies of the customer organization.
+DSV logs activity so the customer can monitor access and changes to the Secrets, Users, and Roles within the vault—again, all according to the customer’s policies.

 * For traceability, DSV logs include source IP addresses and time stamps.